QubesOS/qubes-doc/introduction/reporting-bugs.md

 Instead, see [Help, Support, Mailing Lists, and Forum](/support/) for appropriate place to ask questions.
 By contrast, [qubes-issues](https://github.com/QubesOS/qubes-issues/issues) is meant for tracking more general bugs, enhancements, and tasks that affect a broad range of Qubes users.

+### Use the issue template ###

+When you open a new issue, an issue template is provided for you.
+Please use it.
+Do not delete it.
+The issue template is carefully designed to elicit important information.
+Without this information, the issue is likely to be incomplete.
+(If certain sections are not applicable, you may remove them, but please do so only sparingly and only if they are *truly* not applicable.)

+It is also important to note the placement and content of the HTML comments in the issue template.
+These help us to have issues with a consistent format.

 ### Every issue must be about a single, actionable thing ###

 If your issue is not actionable, please see [Help, Support, Mailing Lists, and Forum](/support/) for the appropriate place to post it.